 The research spans 30 years and involves multiple breakthroughs:

-Dr. Econs is part of a team that discovers that XLH is linked to a mutation on the PHEX gene, though it is unclear exactly how the genetic mutation causes the disease.
+Mike Econs, MD, is a part of a team that discovers that XLH is linked to a mutation on the PHEX gene, though it is unclear exactly how the genetic mutation causes the disease.
 Their findings are published in Nature Genetics.

-Drs.
-Econs and White, and an international consortium of investigators, determine that ADHR is caused by a mutation on the FGF23 gene.
+Mike Econs, MD, Ken White, PhD, and an international consortium of investigators, determine that ADHR is caused by a mutation on the FGF23 gene.
 They determine that the mutation prevents destruction of the FGF23 hormone, which regulates phosphate in the blood.
 The mutation causes high levels of FGF23, which prompts the body to excrete excessive amounts of phosphate in the urine.

 The FGF23 discovery is published in Nature Genetics.

-Drs.
-White, Econs, and coworkers publish information demonstrating that tumors that cause tumor-induced osteomalacia produce large quantities of FGF23.
+Econs, White and coworkers publish information demonstrating that tumors that cause tumor-induced osteomalacia produce large quantities of FGF23.

 Indiana University Innovation and Commercialization Office licenses the FGF23 discovery to Kyowa Hakko Kirin Co.
 KHK goes on to isolate an antibody that targets FGF23 in blood.
 The “soaking up” and neutralization of FGF23 by the antibody allows patients to maintain adequate phosphate levels by restoring kidney phosphate reabsorption.

-Working with a large international consortium Drs.
-Econs and White determine that patients with tumor induced osteomalacia and XLH have high levels of FGF23, thereby resulting in low blood phosphate levels.
+Working with a large international consortium, Econs and White determine that patients with tumor induced osteomalacia and XLH have high levels of FGF23, thereby resulting in low blood phosphate levels.

-The first dose of burosumab is delivered to a patient at Indiana University in a trial with Drs.
-Munro Peacock and Erik Imel.
+The first dose of burosumab is delivered to a patient at Indiana University in a trial with Munro Peacock, MD, DSC, and Erik Imel, MD.